Jeevaranjani/CODSOFT/README.md

    year of release has a negligible negative correlation.
 5. Random Forest performs well with 80% of accuracy
 6 .In Evaluation Metrics compare to other model Random Forest perform with low error MSE: 0.196, RMSE: 0.443, MAE: 0.237

+3. sales Dataset:-Task-3
+ The sales dataset contains 200 rows and 4 columns
+Conclusion:
+There is no missing values in the dataset.
+1.the most frequent maximum times of sales occurs between 15 to 20 2.The scatter plot indicates tv is directly propertional to sales.If tv advertersing is increases and the sales also increases
+3.there is strong positive correlation between tv and sales.For Radio and Newspaper has low correlation.So there is max chance of sales by advertising through TV.
+4.XG boost regressor performs well with 94% of accuracy 5.Evaluation metrics for XGBoost is MSE: 1.0949672299526045